-The history of Bow porcelain begins at Stratford at Bow, little more than a village, some two miles east of the farthest extent of London’s ever-growing sprawl.
+The history of Bow porcelain and a significant part of English porcelain history begins at Stratford at Bow, little more than a village, some two miles east of the farthest extent of London England and it's ever-growing sprawl.
 It sat in isolation on the River Lea, crossed by the bow-shaped 12th century bridge which had given the settlement its name.

 The founders of the Bow porcelain manufactory were a Dublin-born artist by the name of Thomas Frye and a Welshman, Edward Heylyn, Frye was an accomplished portrait painter and engraver.
 Heylyn looked to make his way in any number of different fields, with sundry diverse schemes underwritten by his family’s not insignificant wealth.
 It was as a merchant that he was probably best known, trading with the New World, particularly outposts in the Carolinas, where his brother owned tracts of land.
 It is likely that these two men met in the Saddler’s Halls at Cheapside, with Frye taking studies for portraits, and where Heylyn was installed as a Freeman of the City of London as a result of his father John’s standing (he had made a fortune supplying saddles to the armies of the Duke of Marlborough).
 Edward also carried out experiments with glassmaking in Bromley, just south of Bow, and would therefore have been at least partly appraised of the use of kilns and where to source raw materials.

-The key to these two gentlemen taking up an interest in ceramics had its roots – as did the industry as a whole – in the Far East.
-Research was going on across Europe as to how best replicate the highly sought-after porcelain from China, with the source for china clay – the most vital of ingredients – primarily being material taken from Chinese trading vessels when used as ballast.
-The masters of the Oriental manufactories soon realised that they were quite literally handing the secrets of their trade to would-be competitors and accordingly deprived the early European ceramicists of raw material; the search was, therefore, well and truly on for an alternative supply.
+The key to these two gentlemen taking up an interest in ceramics had its roots – as did the industry as a whole – in the Far East and Chinese imported blue and white porcelain.
+Research was going on across Europe as to how best replicate the highly sought-after porcelain , with the source for china clay – the most vital of ingredients – primarily being material taken from Chinese trading vessels when used as ballast.
+The masters of the Oriental manufactories soon realised that they were quite literally handing the secrets of their trade and porcelain manufacturing to would-be competitors and accordingly deprived the early European ceramicists of raw material; the search was, therefore, well and truly on for an alternative supply.

 Heylyn’s trade routes in to the Eastern seaboard of the United States would have made him aware that the indigenous people – Cherokee Indians, who were renowned for producing some remarkably high-quality pottery, as they were able to take advantage of local deposits of fine, white clay which was a close match to the Chinese material.
 He imported quantities of this clay, given the name “uneka” by the Indians, to London – via his mercantile links with Bristol and Leith.
 Initially, Heylyn and George Arnold (see below) purchased a house close to St Mary’s Bow church, and – working with Frye - established some rudimentary kilns in the large gardens of the property, which backed on to what is currently Grove Hall Park.
 The new partners had some initial success, to the point that in October 1744 they were able to draft a patent for the production of a fine china, utilising “uneka, the produce of the Chirokee nation in America”.
 The salient part of this patent application, ratified in the in the names of Heylyn and Frye in December of that same year, states that they had developed: